 Lecturer in Law

-Zauzmer has twice received the Department of Justice's John Marshall Award, its highest award for litigation activities.
+Zauzmer has twice received the Department of Justice’s John Marshall Award, its highest award for litigation activities.
 He was first recognized in 1992 for his assistance in a prosecution of drug organizations which took over and terrorized a Philadelphia neighborhood.
-He then received the award in 2008 for his participation on the team of Justice Department attorneys which oversaw the Department's response to amendments to the Sentencing Guidelines for crack cocaine offenses, which required the resentencing of thousands of defendants; in that effort, Zauzmer drafted extensive arguments which were used by federal prosecutors nationally to respond to the myriad legal issues which the amendments created.
+He then received the award in 2008 for his participation on the team of Justice Department attorneys which oversaw the Department’s response to amendments to the Sentencing Guidelines for crack cocaine offenses, which required the resentencing of thousands of defendants; in that effort, and subsequent rounds of retroactive resentencing in 2011 and 2014, Zauzmer drafted extensive arguments which were used by federal prosecutors nationally to respond to the myriad legal issues which the amendments created.

 U.S. Attorney's Office, Eastern District of Pennyslvania - Assistant United States Attorney (1990-); Chief of Appeals (1998-)

 Schnader, Harrison, Segal & Lewis, Philadelphia - Associate (1989-90)

 Tuttle & Taylor, Los Angeles - Associate (1986-89)

 Law Cler to Judge Arlin M. Adams, U.S. Court of Appeals for the Third Circuit (1985-86)